LiewJY/spend_track_admin/README.md

-# track_admin
+# spend_track_admin

-A new Flutter project.
+A flutter-based project for FYP.
+Dashboard for spend_track app and built with bloc, looker studio & firebase.

 ## Getting Started